 Skinless chicken is a great low acid diet staple and an excellent source of protein (a 4 oz. portion provides 2/3 of your RDA).
-While poultry is perfectly fine, deep frying it will undoubtedly trigger heartburn.
+While poultry is perfectly fine, deep frying it could trigger heartburn.
 Salmon contains omega-3 essential fatty acids, which help the heart, joints, and eyes.
-Additionally, it can protect against some kinds of cancer.

 More lean meats and proteins with low fat content such as:

 Oatmeal is an excellent breakfast alternative for people adhering to a low-acid diet.
 It’s an excellent source of filling fiber and could help stabilize blood glucose levels.
 When topping off a hot bowl of oat meal with fresh fruit, be sure you stay away from the ones high in acid (e.g. blueberries and cranberries).
 Brown rice may be a healthy choice if you’re following a low-acid diet.
 It’s an excellent source of fiber, which could help regulate the intestine, plus it’s heart healthy and chock full of Vitamin b, which could help maintain your body active.

 Unlike other nuts like pecans or cashews, almonds are alkaline.
 The mono unsaturated fat and omega 3 almonds contain may protect your heart plus their high dietary fiber content could make you feel full between meals.
 Almonds also contain E vitamin, a healthy antioxidant, and also manganese and magnesium.
 When making low acid recipes use almonds in preference to the other nuts.

 Most vegetables are great for low acid diets as long as they are cooked without a lot of oil.

 Whole grains, rice and oats make a great base for any diet and especially acid reducing diets.